PX4/PX4-Autopilot/nuttx/configs/lm3s6432-s2e/README.txt

       value is large, then larger values of this setting may cause Rx FIFO overrun errors.
 Default: half of the Tx FIFO size (4).

-    CONFIG_LM3S_ETHERNET - This must be set (along with CONFIG_NET)
+    CONFIG_LM_ETHERNET - This must be set (along with CONFIG_NET)
       to build the LM3S Ethernet driver
-    CONFIG_LM3S_ETHLEDS - Enable to use Ethernet LEDs on the board.
+    CONFIG_LM_ETHLEDS - Enable to use Ethernet LEDs on the board.
-    CONFIG_LM3S_BOARDMAC - This should be set in order to use the MAC address configured in the flash USER registers.
+    CONFIG_LM_BOARDMAC - This should be set in order to use the MAC address configured in the flash USER registers.
-    CONFIG_LM3S_ETHHDUPLEX - Set to force half duplex operation CONFIG_LM3S_ETHNOAUTOCRC - Set to suppress auto-CRC generation CONFIG_LM3S_ETHNOPAD - Set to suppress Tx padding CONFIG_LM3S_MULTICAST - Set to enable multicast frames CONFIG_LM3S_PROMISCUOUS - Set to enable promiscuous mode CONFIG_LM3S_BADCRC - Set to enable bad CRC rejection.
+    CONFIG_LM_ETHHDUPLEX - Set to force half duplex operation CONFIG_LM_ETHNOAUTOCRC - Set to suppress auto-CRC generation CONFIG_LM_ETHNOPAD - Set to suppress Tx padding CONFIG_LM_MULTICAST - Set to enable multicast frames CONFIG_LM_PROMISCUOUS - Set to enable promiscuous mode CONFIG_LM_BADCRC - Set to enable bad CRC rejection.
-    CONFIG_LM3S_DUMPPACKET - Dump each packet received/sent to the console.
+    CONFIG_LM_DUMPPACKET - Dump each packet received/sent to the console.

 Configurations
 ^^^^^^^^^^^^^^